praxis-live/support/docs/coding-audio.md

 ## Additional variables and functions

-In addition to the core Processing API functions, a range of specific audio-related functions and variables are available to your code.
+In addition to the core API functions, a range of specific audio-related functions and variables are available to your code.

 ### Samplerate and block size